THIS ARTICLE WAS ORIGINALLY PUBLISHED ON THE 25TH OF MARCH

 Do they think I don’t know my real friends from the ‘fake’ ones on this scene?

 I’ve been told to my face that I don’t work in the ‘industry’ despite having done so for almost three years: I’ve released an album which I put together from scratch, been part of three other albums, got two bands signed to labels, put on numerous gigs, helped bands on a daily basis and worked relentlessly 24/7.
 Just because I’m not employed by some massive company and I’m building this on my own does not mean I am any less dedicated, passionate or focused than anyone else.
-To be honest, I would rather build something that is my own and is built on solid, sincere foundations.
+To be honest, I would rather build something that is my own and is built on solid, sincere foundations where my integrity remains intact.

 Where do people think bands on radio, TV and press come from?
 Where do they think a band’s journey begins?
 I don’t see many A&R people at gigs these days, neither do I see many mainstream press covering gigs.
 Their journey starts in the unsigned scene, built up by all those people working tirelessly to push, promote and support them.
 Who is writing about new music right now?
 It’s not the big wigs, it’s us.
 We are at the beginning of these band’s journeys, the ones plugging, writing, photographing, fighting their corners and attending gigs.
 When bands get huge, the industry is more than happy to reap the rewards for that success, but who are the ones helping the bands reach that stage?